 • Stamp duty: Mutual fund units issued against Purchase transactions (whether through lump-sum investments or SIP or STP or switch-ins or reinvestment under IDCW Option) would be subject to levy of stamp duty @ 0.005% of the amount invested.
 Transfer of mutual fund units (such as transfers between demat accounts) are subject to payment of stamp duty @ 0.015%.
 The rate and levy of stamp duty may vary as amended from time to time.

-Please refer SAI for further details.
+Please refer to SAI for further details.

+D. Associate Transactions

-- E. Associate Transactions- Please refer to Statement of Additional Information (SAI) - F. Taxation-
+Please refer to Statement of Additional Information (SAI)